macla7/shiftTrader/README.md

 - Spent probably all day, 5+hrs, trying to get fonts to work by customising react native base themes.
 What seemed to fix it in the end was a version update of 'native-base' itself using 'yarn upgrade native-base'..
 - Now it seems native-base doesn't like it if I try to set a customer font-Weight..
+- Uploading images via expo image picker, using form data as per [this SO Post](https://stackoverflow.com/a/46740071/17632294)